ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

         path_density: 0.05                            # Density of points for generating the dense nav_msgs/Path from route (m)
         max_iterations: 0                             # Maximum number of search iterations, if 0, uses maximum possible
         max_planning_time: 2.0                        # Maximum planning time (seconds)
+        smoothing_corners: true                       # Whether to smooth corners formed by adjacent edges or not
+        smoothing_radius: 1.0                         # Radius of corner to fit into the corner

         graph_file_loader: "GeoJsonGraphFileLoader"   # Name of default file loader
           plugin: nav2_route::GeoJsonGraphFileLoader  # file loader plugin to use